aditishenoy/100-days-of-code/log.md

 **Today's Progress**: Worked with Keras and started breaking down concepts into small understandable parts in my Training repo on github

 **Thoughts** Still trying to figure out git and commits

+### Day 36: February 12, Tuesday

+**Today's Progress**: Started with W1 of CNN course - really helps with understanding and applying the concepts for my project!